 (Together with Andreas Born)

 Members of the German parliament can be elected over their party’s list or a district.
-This paper uses a discontinuity in the mixed member proportional system of the German parliament to quantify the causal effect of a district election on the conformity to the party line in parliamentary speeches and voting.
+This paper uses a discontinuity to quantify the causal effect of a district-election on the conformity to the party line in parliamentary speeches and voting.
 We observe strong adherence to party voting and a district-election does not affect a roll-call voting causally.
 We use textual analysis to analyze parliamentary speeches.
 Speeches of district-elected members of parliament do not differ, in terms of cosines-distance, from those of their party-peers who have been elected through closed party lists.
 To build a measure of closeness of a speech to a party, we train a classifier on the party manifestos to predict the probability that a parliamentary speech belongs to a certain party.
 The predicted likelihoods provide us with a measure of closeness of the MPs’ speeches to their own party’s manifesto.
 At the discontinuity, district elected candidates do not use a wording closer or further away from the party’s manifesto.
 In conclusion, a district election does not influence an MP’s adherence to the party line causally.

 Obfuscation and Rational Inattention